Making chocolate cups is so easy that even a toddler can do it! Learn how to make these pretty treat cups with your favorite chocolate.

 As you can see from the photos, I chose to use a mix of white and dark chocolate for my cups.
-But, of course, you can use whatever kind of chocolate you like.
+You, however, can use whatever kind of chocolate you like.

-In order for the chocolate cups to come out properly.
-You must temper the chocolate first.
+In order for the chocolate cups to come out properly, you must temper the chocolate first.
 Tempering is a special way of melting chocolate that makes it look shiny when it dries.
-When chocolate isn’t properly tempered, it can look a little grey when it dries.
+When chocolate isn’t properly tempered, it can look dull and gray when it dries.

 What You Need to Make Chocolate Cups

-I like to use both white chocolate and dark chocolate to create the striped look.
+I like to use both white chocolate and dark chocolate to create a striped and marbled look.